dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/README.md

 - **Checking the range of started_at and ended_at column values:**
     - earliest started trip: "2023-06-01 00:00:44" and latest startet trip: "2024-05-31 23:59:57"
     - earliest ended trip: "2023-06-01 00:02:56" and latest ended trip: "2024-06-02 00:56:55"
-    - The trip data falls into the period from June 2023 through May 2024; there are no trips that started before and ended during the selected period, but there are trips that started at the last minutes of May 2024 and, logically, ended in June 2024 (there are 211 such trips), thus, there are no spelling errors, and trips that ended after the selected period don't necessarily need to be removed.
+    - The trip data falls into the period from June 2023 through May 2024; there are no trips that started before and ended during the selected period, but there are trips that started at the last minutes of May 2024 and, logically, ended in June 2024 (211 such trips), thus, there are no spelling errors, and trips that ended after the selected period don't need to be removed.

 - **Checking the consistency of station names:**
     - There are 1638 unique station names;
-    - Since there are a lot of unique station names, I checked the consistency of the station names with the help of station IDs, namely I returned station IDs with multiple station names:
+    - Since there are a lot of unique station names, I checked their consistency with the help of station IDs, namely, I returned station IDs to which multiple station names are assigned:
-        - There are 81 station IDs with 2 station names (except one station ID with 4 station names), of which 8 station IDs have multiple names due to inconsistent spelling, for example, Buckingham - Fountain" and "Buckingham Fountain", or "Grace & Cicero" and "Grace St & Cicero Ave", and can be fixed, but the rest 73 station IDs have two different station names, which is difficult to fix due to a lack of information and not necessarily needs to be, because I will use only station names in analysis.
+        - There are 81 station IDs with 2 station names, of which 7 station IDs have multiple names due to inconsistent spelling, for example, Buckingham - Fountain" and "Buckingham Fountain", or "Grace & Cicero" and "Grace St & Cicero Ave", and can be fixed, but the rest have two different station names, which is difficult to fix due to a lack of information but not necessarily needs to be;
-    - I also checked the number of observations in trip data for those 81 station IDs with multiple station names to see if I could remove them from the table:
-        - There are 378 235 such observations, and this amount is too large to be simply removed, as it can affect the analysis of several stations that may contribute to the overall analysis.
+        - These 81 station IDs have 378 235 observations, and this amount is too large to be simply removed, as it can affect the analysis of several stations that may contribute to the overall analysis.
-    - The second way that I used to check the consistency of the station names was comparing stations with station information downloaded from the Divvy website and imported as a second table in pgadmin environment:
+    - The second way that I used to check the consistency of the station names was by comparing stations with station information downloaded from the Divvy website and imported as a second table in pgadmin environment:
-        - All stations in a newly imported table are unique, and station IDs don't have multiple station names, however, more than half of stations don't have IDs, which makes it difficult to fix the trip data stations with the help of the stations table information;
+        - All stations in a newly imported table are unique, and station IDs don't have multiple station names;
-        - There are 48 stations in the trip_data table that don't have a match in the stations table, however, that doesn't mean that all of them have spelling inconsistencies, because some stations in the stations table also have spelling irregularities;
+        - There are 48 station names in the trip data table that don't have a match in the stations table, of which there are all previously found out station names with spelling inconsistencies, but the rest have minor differencies in spelling (for example, not having "St" or "Ave" in one table or another) and don't have similar 'duplicate' values, and some trip data stations are not in the stations table;
-        - These 48 stations have 57 189 observations in the trip data table.
+        - These 48 station names have 57 189 observations in the trip data table.
-    - So the best solution for me was to fix the station names for the 9 station IDs with multiple station names mentioned earlier and don't remove other observations.
+    - So the best solution for me was to fix the station names for the 7 station IDs with multiple station names mentioned earlier and don't remove other observations.

+- **Checking the consistency of station latitude and longitude values:**

-- **Checking the range of stations latitude and longitude values:**
+    - Firstly, I checked the range of stations latitude and longitude values:
-    - minimum latitude: 0 and maximum latitude: 42.18
+        - minimum latitude: 0 and maximum latitude: 42.18;
-    - minimum longitute: -88.16 and maximum longitute: 0
+        - minimum longitute: -88.16 and maximum longitute: 0;
-    - There are zero values that are outside of the approximate minimum and maximum latitude and longitude range for Chichago.
+        - There are zero values that are outside of the approximate minimum and maximum latitude and longitude range for Chichago;
         - After checking station latitudes and longitudes without zero values, minimum and maximum latitude and longitude values became normal for Chichago, thus, there are observations with latitude and longitude zero values that need to be removed.
+    - Secondly, I checked for stations to which multiple very close latitude and longitude values are assigned:
+        - Almost every station has many very close latitude and longitude values (possibly due to recording devices), which will cause difficulties for Tableau in creating map visualizations by not being able to aggregate the trips by station;
+        - Therefore, I similarly checked the consistency of station latitude and longitude values in the stations table to verify if I could bring them to the trip data table:
+            - There are no stations with multiple very close latitude and longitude values, and the range of latitude and longitude values is correct, thus, I will use them to replace trip data table latitude and longitude values.

 - **Checking the consistency of member_casual column values:**
     - As expected, there are 2 unique member_casual values: "member" and "casual", thus there are no spelling errors.